eh2k/squares-and-circles/README.md

 >[Long press [RIGHT]] enters the I/O-Configuration page.

-The I/O-Configuration page lets you virtually patch the engine with the hardware ports.
+The I/O-Configuration page lets you virtually patch the engine with the hardware ports and internal gate/cv signals ($1-$9).
 Depending on the engine interface, trigger, gate, accent and V/OCT can be configured.
 In addition to the trigger, which is set with a rising edge, a gate state is also provided, that can be processed by the engine.
 Engines like Closed/Open-HiHats have an additional accent input - this works technically like a second trigger.
 The V/OCT input can optionally be quantized and transposed.
 In addition to the Tx inputs, the Cx inputs can also be used as a source for triggers and accents.
 The output can be configured as mono or stereo.
 Several engines can share the same output - the signal is mixed.

 ### Ctrl / Inputs